0x06K/nevermind/InstructionDecoder/README.md

 # x86-64 Instruction Decoder
-Basically it will just decode the instructions from memory.
+Basically it just decodes the instructions from memory.
 I wanted to learn about instruction encoding structure so i decided to decode instructions.
-I have mplement ~20 common instructions.
+I have mplemented ~20 common instructions.